micmejia/bible-dump/AMPC/Revelation/Rev 1.md

-I was in the Spirit [rapt in His power] on the Lord's Day, and I heard behind me a great voice like the calling of a [^i]war trumpet,
+I was in the Spirit [rapt in His power] on the Lord's Day, and I heard behind me a great voice like the calling of a war trumpet,